hsri-pf9/distributed-manufacturing-pipeline-simulation-system/README.md

 ### 1. User Accesses the Frontend (NodePort 30080)
 - The React app is served by Nginx.
-- When the user performs actions requiring API calls, Nginx proxies requests to the REST API (NodePort 30081).
+- When a user performs an action (like logging in or starting a pipeline), Nginx forwards API requests to the REST API via /api/*.

-### 2. REST API Handles User Requests (NodePort 30081)
+### 2. REST API Processes Requests (NodePort 30081)
-- The REST API processes authentication, user data, and pipeline operations.
+- The REST API handles authentication, user management, and pipeline execution.
-- If an operation requires high-performance execution, the REST API calls the gRPC Server internally.
+- It interacts directly with Supabase for database operations.

-### 3. gRPC Server Processes High-Performance Operations (ClusterIP)
+### 3. CLI Calls gRPC Server for High-Performance Tasks
-- The gRPC Server does not expose a public NodePort.
+- The democtl CLI tool interacts with the gRPC Server via port 50051.
-- It is only accessible from within the Kubernetes cluster.
+- The gRPC Server does not expose a NodePort, meaning it is not accessible externally.
-- The REST API communicates with it for specific tasks.
+- This design ensures better security and performance since gRPC is optimized for fast internal communication.

 ## Configuration & Secrets Management
 - Kubernetes ConfigMaps and Secrets store database connection details and API keys.